 - (ii) Formal applications to interrupt must be submitted via the approved Interruption and Support Agreement application form, available from Academic Registry.
-Applications must be completed by the student in conjunction with their personal tutor or named departmental officer.
+Applications must be completed by the student in conjunction with their personal tutor, programme leader or relevant departmental officer.
 The department must support the application for it to proceed. - (iii) The student is responsible for submitting their completed application form to Academic Registry for final approval.
-Applications will not be processed if they have not been endorsed by the departmental officer.

-If the student does not meet the criteria to interrupt as expressed in this policy, Academic Registry may reject their application, even where there is departmental support.

-(iv) Academic Registry will write to students to notify them of the outcome of their application.
-Normally this will be done within five days of the decision being made.
+Applications will not be processed if they have not been endorsed by the department.
+If the student does not meet the criteria to interrupt as expressed in this policy, Academic Registry may reject their application, even where there is departmental support. - (iv) Academic Registry will notify the student of the outcome of their application in writing.
+Normally this will be done within 10 days of the decision being made.

-3.2 Interruption agreement
+3.2 Interruption and Support agreement

-- (i) Once interruption has been approved by the department, the personal tutor or named contact will meet with the student.
+(i) The personal tutor, programme leader or relevant departmental officer must complete the Interruption and Support agreement with the student.
 At this meeting they will discuss the details of the interruption, such as the nature and frequency of support contact during the period of interruption.
-Other matters pertinent to both parties will also be considered, including expectations regarding the student's engagement during interruption and any conditions to be set for their return. - (ii) The nature and frequency of the University's contact with students will be subject to individual agreements, but there is a minimum requirement for contact to be made every three months. - (iii) An account of the meeting will be recorded on the Interruption and Support Agreement form which both parties sign. - (iv) Academic Registry will write to the student summarising the frequency and method of support and any conditions applied.
-A copy of this summary will be issued to the relevant faculty office. - (v) Where applicable, Academic Registry will notify the Student Loans Company (SLC) and/or the NHS Business Services Authority (or equivalent bodies) that the student is interrupting.
+Other matters pertinent to both parties will also be considered, including expectations regarding the student's engagement during interruption and any conditions to be set for their return.

+- (ii) The nature and frequency of the University's contact with students will be subject to individual agreements, but there is a minimum requirement for contact to be made every three months. - (iii) An account of the meeting will be recorded on the Interruption and Support Agreement form which both parties sign.
+The department will retain a copy and the student will also be provided with a copy. - (iv) Where applicable, Academic Registry will notify the Student Loans Company (SLC) and/or the NHS Business Services Authority (or equivalent bodies) that the student is interrupting.

-3.3 During interruption
+3.3 During Interruption

-- (i) The student is not expected to engage with study or the University except as detailed in the Interruption and Support Agreement. - (ii) The student's personal tutor or named contact will maintain support contact with the student as detailed in the Interruption and Support Agreement. - (iii) The personal tutor or named contact will notify Academic Registry of any significant changes to the student's circumstances or progress.
+- (i) The student is not expected to engage with study or the University except as detailed in the Interruption and Support Agreement.

+- (ii) The student's personal tutor or named contact within the department will maintain support contact with the student as detailed in the Interruption and Support Agreement.

+- (iii) The personal tutor or named contact will notify Academic Registry of any significant changes to the student's circumstances or progress.
 Where appropriate, relevant action will be taken in line with the academic regulations.

-- (iv) To ensure that students are not disadvantaged during an interruption period, students will continue to have access to the majority of facilities including:
+- (iv) The University recognises that during a period of interruption it is important that students maintain contact with the University to ensure a successful return to study.
+Students will therefore continue to have access to the majority of facilities including:

-- a. network access
+- a. network account (including email)

+- b. help and support

+- c. library facilities/services

 - b. electronic resources

-- c. subject resources

-- d.
-Library services

-- e.
-Learning Resources Centres

-- f. equipment and facilities
+- f. equipment

-- g. help and support

 - h. off-campus support

+- (v) Students will continue to have access to the virtual learning environment and modules the student is enrolled on at the point of interruption.
+The student will not be able to access interrupted modules until they return to study.

-3.4 Returning to study
+3.4 Returning to Study

-Academic Registry will write to each student to confirm their return date and refer them for appropriate clearances where applicable.
+Academic Registry will write to each student to request confirmation of their return to study.
+When the student has confirmed their intention to return they will be referred for appropriate clearances where applicable.